On continuation and convex Lyapunov functions: On continuation

 for some compact set $M\subset \mathbb{R}^n$.
 Note that not every invariant set is isolated,~\textit{e.g.} consider an equilibrium point of the \textit{center}-type.
 Then, a pair of compact sets $(N,L)\subset \mathbb{R}^n\times \mathbb{R}^n$ is an \textit{index pair} for $S$ when \begin{enumerate}[({I}-i)] \item $S=\mathrm{Inv}(\mathrm{cl}(N\setminus L),\varphi)$ and $N\setminus L$ is a neighbourhood of $S$; \item $L$ is positively invariant in $N$; \item $L$ is an exit set for $N$ (a trajectory that leaves $N$, must leave through $L$). \end{enumerate} Now, the (homotopy) \textit{Conley index} of $S$ is the homotopy type of the pointed (quotient) space $(N/L,[L])$,~\textit{e.g.}, for $N=\mathbb{B}^n$, $L=\partial \mathbb{B}^n=\mathbb{S}^{n-1}$, we have that $N/L\simeq \mathbb{S}^n$ such that $(N/L,[L])$ is the pointed $n$-sphere.
 As this object is hard to computationally work with, let $H^k(A,B;\mathbb{Z})$ denote the $k^{\mathrm{th}}$ singular cohomology group of $A$ relative to $B\subseteq A$, then, the \textit{homological} \textbf{\textit{Conley index}} defined as $\mathrm{CH}^k(S,\varphi):=H^k(N/L,[L];\mathbb{Z})$ is of larger interest,~\textit{e.g.}, as computational tools \textit{are} available~\cite{ref:kaczynski2004computational}.
 Going back to our setting, assume for that moment that $0\in \mathbb{R}^n$ is a GAS hyperbolic fixed point of the flow $\varphi$.
 By hyperbolicity (local linearity), we can pick $N=\varepsilon\mathbb{B}^n$ (a sufficiently small closed ball in $\mathbb{R}^n$) and $L=\emptyset$.
 Now see that

 since $\varepsilon\mathbb{B}^n$ is homotopic to a point.
-If $0$ is not hyperbolic, pick $N$ to be a sublevelset of a smooth Lyapunov function that asserts $0$ is GAS, this set is compact by Property~(V-\ref{prop:iii:V}).
+If $0$ is not hyperbolic, pick $N$ to be a sub-level set of a smooth Lyapunov function that asserts $0$ is GAS, this set is compact by Property~(V-\ref{prop:iii:V}).
 Indeed, constructions like these provide for topological obstructions~\cite{ref:moulay2011conley}.

-Now, if some $N$ can be chosen to be an isolating neighbourhood \textit{throughout} a homotopy, then the Conley index is preserved along that homotopy~\cite[Theorem~1.10]{ref:mrozek1994shape}.
+Now, if some $N$ can be chosen to be an isolating neighbourhood \textit{throughout} a homotopy, then the Conley index is preserved along that homotopy~\cite[Thm.~1.10]{ref:mrozek1994shape}.
 Simply put, we speak in this case of a \textit{\textbf{continuation}} between the dynamical system at the beginning and the end of the homotopy.
 A question asked by Conley concerns the opposite~\cite[p.~83]{ref:conley1978isolated}, to what extent do equivalent Conley indices relate to the existence of such a continuation.
 See also the discussion in~\cite{ref:mrozek2000conley,ref:kvalheim2022obstructions}.
 Indeed, we see that if there is a homotopy through flows $[0,1]\ni\lambda\mapsto \varphi_{\lambda}$ such that $0$ is GAS along the homotopy, then $\mathrm{CH}^k(0,\varphi_0)\simeq \mathrm{CH}^k(0,\varphi_1)$.

 For the other direction, based on the above we have the following.
 One can extend the statement to compact convex sets or $g$-convexity if desired. \begin{corollary}[On continuation and convex Lyapunov functions] Let $0\in \mathbb{R}^n$ be GAS under two dynamical systems of the form~\eqref{equ:dyn:sys} parametrized by $F_0$ and $F_1$, giving rise to the flows $\varphi_0$ and $\varphi_1$.
-Assume that $0$ being GAS is asserted by---possibly different---smooth convex Lyapunov functions $V_0$ and $V_1$.
-Then $0$ (with respect to $\varphi_0$) and $0$ (with respect to $\varphi_1$) are related by continuation where $N$ can be chosen to be of the form $N=N_0\cup N_1$ (based on sublevelsets of $V_0$ and $V_1$). \end{corollary} A further study of this observation is the topic of future work.
+Assume that $0$ being GAS is asserted by---possibly different---smooth, convex Lyapunov functions $V_0$ and $V_1$.
+Then $0$ (with respect to $\varphi_0$) and $0$ (with respect to $\varphi_1$) are related by continuation where $N$ can be chosen to be of the form $N=N_0\cap N_1$ (based on sublevel sets of $V_0$ and $V_1$). \end{corollary} A further study of this observation is the topic of future work.